EPCCed/safe-docs/docs/safe-for-users.md

 You will then be prompted to enter your current password, and then your new password twice.
 Your password must comply with the [password policy](https://www.archer2.ac.uk/about/policies/passwords_usernames).

-If you have forgotten your current password, or it has expired, then you can ask for it to be reset:
+If you have forgotten your current password, or it has expired, then a new password can be set via the SAFE.
+The SAFE supports two possible ways of doing this depending on how the machine is set-up.

+ 1. You can request your password be re-set to a single use random password.
+ 2. You can change your password directly via a SAFE form.

+Usually only one of these will be available.
+Direct password changes will only be possible on machines that are very tightly integrated with the SAFE.

+To request a password reset:

 [Login to SAFE](#login).
 Then: